PyroGenesis/TrimpCommander/README.md

 - Assigns Geneticists
 - Buys Gigastations

+### `trimps_equalize.js`
+Utility methods to change number of workers
+- `equalize()` assigns an equal number of trimps as Farmers, Lumberjacks and Miners from unemployed trimps
+- `fireAndEqualize()` assigns an equal number of trimps as Farmers, Lumberjacks and Miners from total trimps, firing any existing workers first

+### `trimps_equipment.js`
+Utility methods to buy equipment.
+Useful for runs where you can't prestige equipment, like Scientist.
+- `buyBestEquipment()` tries to buy the best equipment available 50 times.

 ### `trimps_balance.js`
 Useful for Balance runs
 - Runs the first map whenever unbalance >= 90